Center for Individual Rights: Institutional mission

-Important cases
+Cases

-CIR's primary focus has been on Civil Rights cases and First Amendment cases involving Freedom of Religion and Free Speech.
+CIR's primary focus has been on civil rights cases and First Amendment cases involving freedom of religion and free speech.
 It has also been involved in several cases involving federalism.
-For a relatively small organization in existence for only two decades, it has had quite a number of landmark cases, including a number that have reached the US Supreme Court.

 Civil rights

-CIR's most famous cases were Gratz v.
+CIR's most notable cases were Gratz v.
 Bollinger and Grutter v.
 Bollinger, challenges to the University of Michigan's policies giving preference to minority applicants to its undergraduate college (Gratz) and its law school (Grutter).
 CIR began litigation in 1997.
 The final Supreme Court opinions were delivered in 2003.
 Having failed to get the Court to ban use of race in admissions, CIR provided legal support for the Michigan Civil Rights Initiative and has brought subsequent challenges to the University's continuing use of racial preferences in admissions.

 The two Michigan cases capped a series of cases around the country, challenging discriminator admissions systems at various universities.
 Two other key cases were Hopwood v.
 Texas where the Court of Appeals for the Fifth Circuit banned racial preferences at the University of Texas.
 Another case, Smith v.
 Univ. of Washington in the 9th Circuit upheld use of racial preferences in admissions.

-CIR has also challenged numerous University programs which excluded non-minorities.
+CIR has also challenged numerous university programs which excluded non-minorities.
 For example, in Doe v.
 Department of Health and Human Services CIR ended the practice of excluding all non-minorities summer study program at Texas A&M University, a program funded in part by the National Institutes of Health.
 Similarly in Smith v.
 Virginia Commonwealth University CIR represented a high school student banned from attending a summer journalism workshop when it was determined he was white.
 In Tompkins v.
 Alabama State University CIR represented a black student challenging an all-white scholarship at a traditionally black university.